Our industry-approved systems protect properties and people

 Used generally to protect high hazard industrial areas and fuel/gas tanks as once activated, all heads are operated to completely envelope the fire in water.

-Pre-action systems are best used in areas where sprinklers would need to be activated in extreme fire situations for example server rooms.
-Generally single knock or double knock are used, Single knock requires both the sprinkler and an electrical alarm such as heat/smoke detector to be activated for water to be discharged.
+Pre-action systems are best used in areas where sprinklers would need to be activated in extreme fire situations – for example, in server rooms.
+Generally, single knock or double knock systems are used, Single knock requires both the sprinkler and an electrical alarm such as heat/smoke detector to be activated for water to be discharged.
 Double knock is where the sprinkler and two electrical alarms have to be activated for water to be discharged.

-Throughout the year, we can carry out the service and maintenance of your sprinkler systems.
-We offer a competitive price, so please call today for a free no-obligation quote.
+We carry out the service and maintenance of sprinkler systems throughout the year.
+Our prices are extremely competitive, so please call today for a free no-obligation quote.